tobydriscoll/udmath305/_notes/linear-equations/20-theory.md

 The most important thing about a linear problem is that it is linear.
 (Duh.)
 What exactly do we mean by that?

-For this discussion we need to express the problem as an *operator*.
+For this discussion we need to express the problem as an *operator*{:.def}.
 Much as a function describes a mapping from numbers to numbers, an operator describes a mapping from functions to functions.
 Say we have the 2nd order problem $y'' +py'+qy=g$.
 Then the operator we want is defined by